On the Day of the TExMaT Test

 - failing to follow any of the test administration regulations contained in the Registration Bulletin, given by the test administrator or specified in any test materials

 ETS and TEA reserve the right to take any and all actions - including, but not limited to, barring you from future testing and/or withholding or canceling your scores - for failure to comply with test administration regulations or the test administrator's directions.
 If your scores are canceled, they will not be reported, and your registration and test fees will not be refunded.
+In addition, violations of confidential test security and/or disclosure of test content to any person or entity may result in administrative denial of a certificate application, and or/sanctions against an existing educator certificate.

 Taking the CAT MTT Test